alexanderwe/rs-tree/README.md

 # rstree

 This little application implements the `tree` command in Rust.
-There might be a lot of tree rewrites in Rust out there.
-This project is intended to learn the language and try out as many things as possible.
+With this project I want to learn the language and find out how to do things.
-If you find something to change, issues or anything else feel free to open an issue.

 It is also very likely that this implementation is not as idiomatic as it could be.
-If you have suggestions on how to improve my code I would be happy to hear them !
+If you have suggestions on how to improve my code I would be happy to hear them.
+Feel free to create an issue and let me know what I can improve.

 ## Usage